Anxiety

 It’s often easiest to notice sleep going badly first.
 Late-night panic revision impacts REM cycles.
 Complete REM cycles are critical to memory consolidation.
 Large studies show that each hour of lost sleep predicts a measurable drop in maths and language scores.

-- Grounding cue (1 min).
-Name five things you can see, four you can touch, three you can hear, two you can smell, one you can taste.
+2. Grounding cue (1 min).
+Name five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.

-- Positive script (2 mins).
-Repeat a prepared phrase: “I’ve faced practice papers harder than this.”
-Self-talk is a core element of Ofqual’s student guide on coping with exam pressure.
+4. Positive script (2 mins).
+Repeat a prepared phrase such as: “I’ve faced practice papers harder than this.”
+Say it out loud, even if it feels silly at first!
+Positive self-talk is a core element of Ofqual’s student guide on coping with exam pressure.

 Five habits that build long-term anxiety resilience